jeepinbird/second-brain/docs/project_requirements_document.md

     - Prioritizes the most relevant memories (events) for inclusion in the LLM context
     - Includes appropriate temporal context (events before/after) when beneficial for answering the query
     - Structures the context efficiently to maximize the number of relevant memories that can fit in the LLM's context window
+    - NOTE: For the MVP, prioritization based primarily on vector similarity ranking is sufficient, given the expected concise nature of individual events.
 * **FR-NLP-08:** For queries about recurring events or patterns, the system should be able to **aggregate information across multiple entries** to identify trends and provide comprehensive answers (e.g., "How often did I go running last month?").
+For the MVP, this primarily involves simple aggregation like COUNT(*) based on filters derived from the query (e.g., counting events with a specific tag within a date range).
+LLM-driven synthesis of patterns is a potential future enhancement.
-* **FR-NLP-09:** The system should provide **confidence indicators** with responses, conveying whether the answer is based on explicit mentions in the journal or inferred from available information.
+* **FR-NLP-09:** The system should provide confidence indicators with responses.
+Confidence calculation should prioritize the presence of specific keywords from the query found directly in the source text, followed by the relevance scores from vector search.
+The number of source entries contributing to an answer should be considered but given lower weight.
+The method should convey whether the answer is based on explicit mentions or inferred information.

 ### 2.4 Web Interface (UI)
 * **FR-UI-01:** The web interface must present a three-panel layout: File Navigation (Left), Editor/Viewer (Center), Metadata/Properties (Right).